 As I do with all of my other mattress, I took my trusty heat sock & temperature gun and tested the heat retention.
 I heated my sock up and heated the mattress up to around 130 degrees.
 I then timed how long it took for the mattress to cool down to 98 degrees.
 With the Sleepy Whispers, it took around 25 seconds to cool down.
 This is average for most of the other ones I have tested.
 So In this case, I do believe that the air holes do their job.

 Since I have been doing these tests, I have noticed that mattresses with bad heat retention tend to make my son sweat.
 Mattresses that hold heat, in my opinion, aren’t safe.
-This one did not have my son sweating and he stayed cool throughout the night.
+This one did not have my son sweating and he stayed cool throught the night.

 Construction & Composition